Comedy genius Terry Jones unites with 3,500 people at Memory Walk

 This autumn there are 34 flagship Memory Walks taking place nationwide – including the first night walks in London, Liverpool and Cardiff in mid-October.
 Around 110,000 walkers are set to raise £9 million to improve the lives of people living with dementia.

-There is still time to sign up to Memory Walk.
-Register now at memorywalk.org.uk to find a walk near you.
+Register now to find a walk near you.